 Remi’s research interests convene in their common concern with the everyday lived experience of individuals within capitalism, and the political economy of production and consumption.
 She is interested in issues of labour exploitation, supply chain governance and the relations of power that characterise global production.
 In particular, her PhD research is focused on how we can move beyond dominant regimes of corporate social responsibility that govern production towards worker-driven initiatives that improve working conditions in a variety of industries.

-Remi is also interested in the everyday experience of capitalism in terms of how individuals ‘know’ the political economy, and subsequently how they perceive themselves and act within it.
-This requires understanding how the political economy is represented to individuals, through images, discourse and other methods of cultural transmission such as film, and how that shapes understanding of – and therefore behaviour within – processes and dynamics of the political economy.
+Remi is also interested in the everyday experience of capitalism in terms of how individuals ‘know’ the economy, and subsequently how they perceive themselves and act within it, with a specific focus on ideas and practices of ‘ethical’ consumption.
+This requires understanding how the economy is represented to individuals, and how that shapes understanding of – and therefore behaviour within – processes and dynamics of the economy itself.

 - Genevieve LeBaron, Remi Edwards, Tom Hunt, Charline Sempéré & Penelope Kyritsis (2022) The Ineffectiveness of CSR: Understanding Garment Company Commitments to Living Wages in Global Supply Chains, New Political Economy, 27:1, 99-115 (https://doi.org/10.1080/13563467.2021.1926954)

 - Liam Stanley, Ellie Gore, Genevieve LeBaron, Sylvie Craig, Remi Edwards, Sophie Wall & Tom Watts (2022): The Political Economy of the Weinstein Scandal, Global Society (https://doi.org/10.1080/13600826.2022.2041558)

 - Remi Edwards, Tom Hunt & Genevieve LeBaron (2019) Corporate Commitments to Living Wages in the Garment Industry.
 SPERI & University of Sheffield.